rantahar/introduction-to-mpi/_episodes/07-reductions.md

 >
 {: .prereq .foldable}

-Each rank sends the data in the send-buffer to the root.
+Each rank sends the data in the `send-buffer` to rank `root`.
-The root collect the data into the receive-buffer in order of the rank numbers.
+The `root` collect the data into the `receive-buffer` in order of the rank numbers.